vmartinez-MED-Endava/DictionaryExercise/README.md

 - UpperCase String is the protocol assumed for storing the Strings in the dictionary, which is represented in this context as a set of Strings.
 All of the Strings are converted to UpperCase before validating its existence inside the EnglishDictionary.

-- It is assumed that the longest english word for this exercise is up to 22 characters in length.
+- It is assumed that the longest english word for this exercise is up to 16 characters in length.
 A longer string will cause distinct system failures as delay, irregular behaviors and out of the memory exception.

+- Whenever a user types a null input or invalid character string, the program execution crashes and the corresponding exception can be seen to the user.
+No further execution can be done from this point.

+- Whenever user types an invalid character to the program, following this set of invalid characters null \.[]{}()<>*+-=!?^$|1234567890, an InvalidInputParameterException is thrown.
+No further execution of the program is assumed to be done after this.

+- This is a first prototype for the problem in question and posterior improvements can be done in the near future to complete the product.
+  Client will be patient and happy with the little development steps.

 ### Project Structure
 The Project follows a General Java project scheme where two big sections can be highlighted as well: Main and Test section.